 A Different Kind of Professor

-In this chapter I discuss the ways in which I experience my multiracial and gendered identity on a day-to-day basis in the academy—as an historical, rhetorical, institutional, intersectional, and personal set of communication relations that requires some working through.
-Using Standpoint Theory, I explain the development and expression of my own standpoint along with some blatant and latent forms of discrimination that I have encountered.
-I then address ways in which we can fight extinction by questioning our environments.
-I continue by focusing on change, the power of changing demographics, and ways in which my own creative spark thrives by transforming today’s discrimination into tomorrow’s opportunity.
-In so doing I conclude by expressing my standpoint of what it means to be a different kind of professor.
+In this chapter I share how I experience my multiracial and gendered identity on a day-to-day basis in the academy.
+I explain the development and expression of my own standpoint along with some blatant and latent forms of discrimination I've faced.
+I then introduce some creative ways I've found to succeed by questioning the academic environment and focusing on creativity, change, and the power of changing demographics.
+I conclude by expressing my standpoint of what it means to be a different kind of professor.

 Rave Reviews